argherna/pike/README.md

 ## Sharing Settings

-Pike will let you download connection settings through the web UI.
-It will also let you manage them directly from the command line.
+Pike will let you manage connection settings through the web UI and the command line.

 To download settings from the web UI, go to `http://localhost:8085/connections` and either select `Export All Connections` from the `Actions` dropdown, or select an individual connection from the list and then select `Export Selected`.
 When exporting all connections, the file name is `pike.prefs.xml`.
 When exporting a single connection, the file name is `pike-CONN_NAME.prefs.xml`.

+To upload settings from the web UI, go to `http://localhost:8085/connections` and select `Upload Connection(s)`.
+Choose the file you want to upload and hit the `Upload` button.

 Connection settings are written to the console (`System.out`) when exporting from the command line.
 You can redirect this output on most platforms to a file.

 Be aware that the passwords are exported as well, but are encrypted when exported.

 The format for the connection settings is the standard [Java Preferences XML](http://java.sun.com/dtd/preferences.dtd).
-It's best not to hand-edit the XML in the file(s), although removing passwords and changing Bind DNs manually is fine.
+It's best to avoid manually editing the XML in the file(s), but removing passwords and changing Bind DNs manually is fine.
 ## Roadmap

 Desired features:

 * Add SASL for server authentication.
 * Improve error messages in the UI and logs.
-* Manage import of connection settings entirely through the web UI.

 ## Etymology